Eco-Education Programs

 We prioritize Title 1 schools where the majority of students and their families are low income, and provide the program free of charge to those schools.
 The communities we serve are majority students and families of color, historically left out of nature spaces and environmentalism.

-Golden Gate Audubon and our Eco-Education program can be offered to community partners and other organizations outside of our regular programming.
-If you are interested in the full Eco-Ed program, learning more about shorter tailored programs, or volunteering with Eco-Ed please contact our Manager for Education and Outreach: Clayton Anderson at canderson@goldengateaudubon.org.
+Golden Gate Bird Alliance and our Eco-Education program can be offered to community partners and other organizations outside of our regular programming.
+If you are interested in the full Eco-Ed program, learning more about shorter tailored programs, or volunteering with Eco-Ed please contact our Manager for Education and Outreach: Clayton Anderson at canderson@goldengatebirdalliance.org.
 Phone: 510-843-2222 Ext.
 1005

 Awards: